prof-rossetti/southernct-csc-443-201701/notes/javascript/ajax.md

 Use AJAX to send and receive data between your client-side script and a server, all done without refreshing the page.

 Be careful not to assume synchronous execution of your JavaScript code.
 Assume the time between request and response is not certain.

-Don't be surprised if you don't have access to the response variable within a global scope unless you pass it there from within the request function.
+Don't be surprised if you don't have access to the response variable within the global scope unless you pass it there from within the request function.
+For more information on global vs local scopes, see [this guide](https://www.w3schools.com/js/js_scope.asp).

 ### How to Make an AJAX Request